Photography by Mark Beckersponsors

 Getting to Elkhart Lake

-Entry at Gate 6 and Parking
+Entry at Main Gate and Parking

 Please bring copies of your registration and jersey purchase receipts and any donations you have collected.